mathigon/documentation/polypad/index.md

   undo: () => void;
   redo: () => void;

-  // Set the background grid of the canvas.
+  // Set the background grid or display options.
+See the `options` event for more details.
   setGrid: (string: GridType) => void;
+  setOptions: (e: {altColors?: boolean, noLabels?: boolean}) => void;

   // Clear all tiles on the current canvas.
 Unline .unSerialize({}), this action can be undone.
   clear: () => void;